 Our lives today are informed by two kinds of Holocaust memories.
 On the one hand, we have the private-familial memory, generated by contact with survivors within our own limited circles, namely our biological grandparents and family members of their generation, as well as our parents and relatives who are second generation survivors.
 On the other hand, there is the collective-social memory created by Holocaust discourse in Israeli society, in the media, and in politics.
 This collective memory is also shaped by exposure to historical research, to works of art (music, theater, cinema, literature) and institutional content (educational curricula, school trips, ceremonies, trips to Poland, army classes, roots projects, etc.).
 Collective memory may even prove more powerful and influential than private-familial memory in shaping our experience of the Holocaust, since most of our grandparents have long since passed away.
 As third generation survivors, we are parents to children who are at this very moment themselves becoming aware of their national history and internalizing collective memory.
 In parenthesis, let us note that our fourth generation survivor children, even more than us, are exposed to a Holocaust experience that is almost exclusively second-hand, since the number of Holocaust survivors still living among us is dwindling.
 In turn, their children, our grandchildren, the fifth generation of survivors, will naturally be even further removed from the source.

 As members of the third generation, the biological grandchildren of Holocaust survivors, we did not, of course, witness the historical event known as the Holocaust.
 Not only that, but we were also lucky enough not to experience the post-traumatic symptoms of the survivors with whom our second-generation parents grew up.
 At most, we are witnesses to our grandparents’ private life stories, even if these are stories made up of fragments, fundamentally mangled tales.
 Thus, our third generation journey through our grandparents’ Holocaust memories is a journey across a multitude of fog screens.
-Theirs is a story transmitted to us mostly orally, rather than in writing, and told to us over and over again at different ages, in different words, in different ways, by grandparents, parents, and other family members.
+Their is a story transmitted to us mostly orally, rather than in writing, and told to us over and over again at different ages, in different words, in different ways, by grandparents, parents, and other family members.
 In fact, when all is said and done, it can really only be considered a kind of “second hand” or even “third hand” testimony.
 Those who told us their stories felt the need to speak and found in us a willing audience, but at the same time, we can assume that they also wanted to protect us from the full horror of the truth.
 The Holocaust was both told to us and withheld from us.
 That which was told we have kept with us, that which was not we have pieced together ourselves through other means.
 In this sense, our art is also a means of seeking completion.

 As a result, we are left dealing with the paradox of trying to remember and preserve the past based on the memories of our predecessors.
 This situation is not entirely bleak, since this is how both private and societal or national myths are established.
 In fact, some of the most traumatic events in the history of the Jewish People, which took place in ancient and medieval times, have shaped our collective memory in exactly the same way: for example, the destruction of the First Temple, the destruction of the Second Temple, the expulsion of the Jews from Spain, the 1948 riots, etc. The mythical dimensions of all these memorialized events grow in proportion to their distance from the present.